-Active Transportation Plan - The 2020-2050 Active Transportation Plan (ATP) was adopted by MORPC's Commission at its December 2021 meeting.
-Throughout 2023, the resources, including the Bicycle Level of Traffic Stress analysis and a companion story map were promoted throughout the region.
+Active Transportation Plan - The 2020-2050 Active Transportation Plan (ATP) was adopted by Commission at its December 2021 meeting.
+Throughout 2023, the resources, including the Bicycle Level of Traffic Stress analysis and a companion story map was promoted throughout the region.
 The ATP advances the regional priorities of the Metropolitan Transportation Plan and helps communities within the Metropolitan Planning Organization area to plan for and implement projects that include pedestrian, bicycle, and transit infrastructure in the region.

-Intercity Passenger Rail - In 2023, MORPC partnered with the City of Fort Wayne Indiana to submit the Chicago-Fort Wayne-Columbus-Pittsburgh corridor for the federal Corridor Identification and Development (CID) program.
-MORPC also provided support to the Ohio Rail Development Commission's application for the Cleveland-Columbus-Dayton-Cincinnati (3C&D) corridor.
+Intercity Passenger Rail - In 2023, MORPC worked with the City of Fort Wayne Indiana to submit the Chicago-Fort Wayne-Columbus-Pittsburgh corridor for the federal Corridor Identification and Development (CID) program.
+We also provided support to the Ohio Rail Development Commission's application for the Cieveland-Columbus-Dayton-Cincinnati (3C&D) corridor.
 In 2023, both corridors were selected to begin project development activities.
 MORPC also worked with the Federal Railroad Administration (FRA) and other regional stakeholders to provide input on the FRA's ongoing Long-Distance Service Study, which included multiple potential passenger rail corridors through Central Ohio for further development.

-Planning
+Planning & Sustainability

 Central Ohio Greenways (COG) Board - MORPC and the COG Board continued to host and coordinate trail-related educational outreach to promote land preservation, recreation, and stewardship along and within the region's waterways.
-MORPC added an urban Trail Town Framework Report and nearly completed a regional trail wayfinding study.
+Together, we added an urban Trail Town Framework Report and nearly completed a regional trail wayfinding study.
 In partnership with Experience Columbus, the Outdoor Trails Pass continued to reach new users.
-MORPC also engaged state and local stakeholders to work towards designating rivers in

-Franklin County as designated waterways through our Blueways program.
-Finally, MORPC continues to provide staff support to RAPID 5, a non-profit focused on creating the largest interconnected park system in the country by becoming a land trust.
+MORPC also engaged state and local stakeholders to work towards designating rivers in Franklin County as designated waterways through our Blueways program.
+Finally, MORPC continue to provide staff support to RAPID 5, a non-profit focused on creating the largest interconnected park system in the country by becoming a land trust.

-Regional Housing Support & Outreach - MORPC and its members continued to advance the priority actions of the Regional Housing Strategy, particularly for housing-supportive updates to comprehensive plans and zoning codes and policies that protect residents from source-of-income discrimination.
-To assist members with implementing these and other actions, MORPC team members updated communications and outreach with storytelling and workshops focused on the imperative need for more housing of all types and prices to meet the needs of Central Ohio's diverse and growing communities.
+Regional Housing Support & Outreach - MORPC and its members continued to advance the priority actions of the Regional Housing Strategy, particularly for housing-supportive updates to comprehensive plans and zoning codes, and policies that protect residents from source-of-income discrimination.
+To assist members with implementing these and other actions, MORPC team members updated communications and outreach with storytelling and workshops focused on the imperative for more housing of all types and prices to meet the needs of our diverse and growing communities.

 Community-Based Planning Assistance Program - MORPC launched a new program that supports communities' efforts to envision and plan for their future.
-It provides a one-stop shop for MORPC member communities to help them with their community needs through a wide range of assistance programs, including direct planning services around zoning and land use and connecting communities to consultant services.
+It provides a one-stop shop for MORPC member communities to help them with their community needs through a wide-range of assistance programs, including providing direct planning services around zoning and land use as well as connecting communities to consultant services.

-Air Quality Awareness - MORPC has continued to provide air quality forecasts for the region and raised awareness about air pollution and air-friendly transportation choices through various strategies, including press releases, social media, media interviews, and community presentations.
-With the Canadian wildfires last year, MORPC issued significantly more Air Quality Alerts than in the previous year.
-MORPC also continued to partner with Franklin County Public Health to analyze mobile air quality monitors in select locations to understand the disproportionate impacts across neighborhoods better.
-Finally, MORPC continued to move forward with a new US EPA grant-funded project to expand the neighborhood air monitoring work in Franklin County significantly.
+Air Quality Awareness - MORPC continued to provide air quality forecasts for the region and raised awareness about air pollution and air-friendly transportation choices through a variety of strategies, including press releases, social media, media interviews, and community presentations.
+With the Canadian wildfires last year, we had to issue significant more Air Quality Alerts in 2023 than in previous year.
+MORPC also continued to partner with Franklin County Public Health to analyze mobile air quality monitors in select locations to better understand disproportionate impacts across neighborhoods.
+Finally, the team continued to move forward a new US EPA grant funded project to significantly expand the neighborhood air monitoring work in Franklin County.